Strategically Preparing Environmental Engineering for GATE Civil Engineering

 This is the most important topic in water supply and there will be one sure question.
 There are 3 parts:

-- Physical: Temperature, color, turbidity, odour and taste.
+- Physical: Temperature, color, turbidity, odor, and taste.
 You should know the measurement methods/equipment and permissible values/ranges.

 - Chemical: This is the most important section.
-Solids (Total, dissolved, volatile, etc), pH (& pOH), Acidity, Alkalinity, Hardness, Chlorides, Sulphates, Dissolved Oxygen, Flourides, Nitrogen compounds, toxic chemicals.
+Solids (Total, dissolved, volatile, etc), pH (& pOH), Acidity, Alkalinity, Hardness, Chlorides, Sulphates, Dissolved Oxygen, Fluorides, Nitrogen compounds, toxic chemicals.

 Understand the concept of alkalinity & indicators (how carbonate, bicarbonate and hydroxyl alkalinity is consumed as pH changes); understand temporary (carbonate) & permanent (non-carbonate) hardness.
-Practice lot of numericals relating alkalinity and hardness as there will be 1 sure question from this concept.
-Also practice numericals on pH & pOH.
+Practice a lot of numerical relating alkalinity and hardness as there will be 1 sure question from this concept.
+Also, practice numerical on pH & pOH.

-Limits/ranges of different metals in water are important and should be learnt (make short notes), most important being nitrogen compounds.
+Limits/ranges of different metals in water are important and should be learned (make short notes), most important being nitrogen compounds.

-- Biological: Qualitative and quantitative test for E.Coli, MPN and E.Coli index.
-From theory point of view, just read different water borne diseases.
+- Biological: Qualitative and quantitative test for E.Coli, MPN, and E.Coli index.
+From a theory point of view, just read different water-borne diseases.

 3. PLAIN SEDIMENTATION (1 DAY)

 This is another very important topic from point of view of 2 mark & NAT questions.

 Type-1 settling, terminal velocity (Stoke’s law), sedimentation tank (types and design), design parameters (surface overflow rate, detention time, loading rate and flow-through velocity), particle removal efficiency (Vs > Vo).
 Practice numerals!!